 Bergamot, cedarwood, clary sage, frankincense, juniper, lavender, marjoram, rosemary, sandalwood, and citrus oils.

-Precautions: Not to be used during pregnancy.
+PRECAUTIONS: Not to be used during pregnancy.
 General guidelines apply, a patch test is recommended before use.